macropay-solutions/laravel-lumen-crud-wizard/README.md

 # laravel-lumen-crud-wizard
-Url query language lib for RESTful CRUD (micro) services using lumen/laravel 8-9-10
+## Url query language lib for RESTful CRUD (micro) services using lumen/laravel 8-9-10

-## Build RESTful services with lightning speed for any number of resources and relations using rest crud library that offers revolutionary filtering (and aggregating) capabilities for resources and their relations.
+### Build RESTful services with lightning speed for any number of resources and relations using rest crud library that offers revolutionary filtering (and aggregating) capabilities for resources and their relations.

-It includes:
+## You get:

-    url query builder that is used to encode the request url in the request initiator project url query parser or translator into sql for the request target project
+- crud-wizard-builder: url query builder that is used to encode the request url in the request initiator project + documentation (min PHP 7.4 or 8.0)

-It features:
+- laravel-crud-wizard: url query parser or translator into sql for the request target project + documentation (min PHP 8.0)
+- laravel 9 demo project that uses laravel-crud-wizard

+The code follows **PSR 12** coding standard and **DRY** principle.

+Can be used with **laravel/lumen 8-9-10** and **sql** databases (tested on mysql atm).

+Can be used to generate sql for **Elasticsearch**.

+**The lib is proprietary and it can be used only after an agreement.**

+**On request we can issue a test token to be used on a laravel 9 example project that has a dummy db.**

+**If interested, please contact us https://macropay.net/contact/**

+## Features:

-## multi sorting on the resource's columns only
+### multi sorting on the resource's columns only
-## aggregations
+### aggregations

     sums,